-The Netherlands need support for the development of their marine account.
-The MAIA project can facilitate exchange of methods and knowledge between the members and the Netherlands are eager to support other partners.
-Other specific needs include the development of an enhanced viewer for interested stakeholders which are not able to use the GIS datasets.
+The MAIA project facilitated exchange of methods and knowledge between the members and the Netherlands are eager to support other partners.
+Specific needs include the development of an enhanced viewer for interested stakeholders which are not able to use the GIS datasets.
 They also stress the need to expand the scales of NCA to local, as well as international level to answer to the needs of both local and international stakeholders.